- Gastric Sleeve 10 Years Later

 The surgery leaves you with a stomach that takes the appearance of a banana, akin to a “sleeve”.
-Your new stomach only can hold around 5-6 ounces of food and liquids.
-Gastric sleeve in Turkey, in particular, can largely contribute to the reduction in overall caloric intake and facilitates weight loss.
+Your new stomach can only hold around 5-6 ounces of food and liquids.
+Gastric sleeve in Turkey, in particular, can largely contribute to the reduction in overall caloric intake and facilitate weight loss.

 Nonetheless, what could happen after 10 years following the surgery is something interesting and worth investigating because a gastric sleeve is a “permanent” solution that must remain active for years to come.